 Economic situation of the party in breach and the profits derived from the breach.

 Whether the offence was committed intentionally or accidentally.

 Destruction or damage to federal property.

-The repetitive nature of the offence, if applicable.
+Repetitive nature of the offence, if applicable.

 All sources of air pollution are regulated.
 Certain stationary sources (for example, chemical, petroleum, petrochemical, paint, automotive, pulp and paper, metal, glass, electricity, asbestos, cement and hazardous waste industries) and federal zones are subject to federal jurisdiction.